PhoenixIgris/Quizz-App/README.md

 # Quizz-App
-This is a Simple Quiz App
+This is a Simple Quiz App.
+This project is currently undergoing a revamp.